microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

 This scheme can be optimized by changing the frequency of chunk uploads.
 Rather than every five, it might be every 100 or 1000.
 An application or heuristic can choose this frequency based on the complexity of its edits and the performance characteristics that it desires.

-> This strategy feels analogous to the runtime's summarization process; every so often a "checkpoint" is uploaded.
-Catching up to a midpoint between checkpoints involves "playing back" intermediate edits.
+> This strategy feels analogous to the runtime's summarization process.
+Every so often a "checkpoint" is uploaded and catching up to a midpoint between checkpoints involves "playing back" intermediate edits.
 So, why not simply do the chunk uploads at summarization time?
 There are a few reasons:
     1. Summarization frequency cannot be controlled or tuned by a DDS, so SharedTree cannot choose the upload frequency that is best for its document.
-    2. It might take too long to upload all the changed chunks, and the summary's timeout will be exceeded
+    2. It might take too long to upload all the changed chunks, and the summary's timeout will be exceeded.
-    3. When the upload finishes, all other clients need to be notified via an op that they can safely update their state to match the new uploaded state (e.g. update their chunks stored in memory, evict any caches that are now stale, etc.).
-Sending an op from the summary client is disallowed/discouraged.
+    3. When the upload finishes, all other clients should to be notified via an op that they can safely update their state to match the new uploaded state (e.g. update their chunks stored in memory, evict any caches that are now stale, etc.).
+Sending an op from the summarizing client is disallowed/discouraged.

 ### Random Reads